hattorihan/gruvbox-monokai-gedit/README.md

-# dark-monokai-gedit
+# gruvbox-monokai-gedit
-Darker version of Monokai theme for gedit
+Combination of Gruvbox and Monokai theme for gEdit
 ![Screenshot](screenshot.png)